 If you're filling your bear canister to the brim with food, then you may want to be strategic about where you place your food (you will also need to be a Tetris master).
 Thinking about putting all your breakfasts, lunches, and dinners together?
 Sounds fine, until you realize that you've hidden all your dinners in the depths of your bear canister.

-This becomes less a problem as you eat your food, but for the first couple days this is something to consider.
+This becomes less a problem as you eat your food, but for the first couple of days, this is something to consider.
 Make sure that you layer your food by day and not by type.

 Load and store food sideways